cirruslabs/tart/README.md

 ### Mounting directories

-**Note:** macOS 13.0 (Ventura) or newer is required on both the host and guest to mount a directory.
+**Note**: directory mounting is only supported on hosts running macOS 13.0 (Ventura) or newer. macOS guests must also use 13.0 or newer.

 To mount a directory, run the VM with the `--dir` argument: